ElisStaaf/octal/README.md

 ```bash
 sudo make install
 ```
-Then, you're completely free to use it.
+Then, you're completely free to use it. *BUUUUUUUUUT*, right now it doesn't have support for counting comments, it can only count empty lines and non-empty lines.
+This *will* be fixed soon.
+I promise.

 # Usage
 ```bash